-[Organization name] is an independent non-governmental organization for the protection of human rights.
-Its aims are to promote respect for the human rights of every individual, to stimulate legislative reform to bring Greek legislation in line with international human rights standards, to trigger public debate on human rights issues, to carry out advocacy for the protection of human rights, and to popularise and make widely available human rights instruments.
+2. 1 Brief [Organization name] is an independent non-governmental organization for description of the the protection of human rights.
+Its aims are to promote respect for the human aims of the rights of every individual, to stimulate legislative reform to bring Greek applicant legislation in line with international human rights standards, to trigger public organization debate on human rights issues, to carry out advocacy for the protection of (up to 1500 characters human rights, and to popularise and make widely available human rights incl. spaces) instruments.